devtoprod/devopskatas/README.md

+# Devops katas

+A kata is an exercise performed repeatedly with deliberate intent to improve with each iteration.

+A DevOps kata is an exercise designed to make you think deeply about problems and patterns that occur repeatedly in the world of DevOps.

+## List of katas

+- [Etched In Stone](katas/etched-in-stone.md)

+# FAQs

+## Where are the katas?

-Katas are located in the [katas](katas/) folder.
+Katas are located in the [katas](katas/) directory.
 They all have unique names.
 They are not in any particular order, feel free to start with any that you find interesting.

 You can contribute your own katas.
 To know how, look at the [Contributing](#contributing) section.

-Also, please go through the FAQ's below.

-## List of katas

-- [Etched In Stone](katas/etched-in-stone.md)

 ## What is a kata?